OnyedikachiOzoani/four-card-feature-section/README.md

 ### Issues faced

--   Getting the `#cards` in the desktop to align and position horizontally and vertically like in the design using CSS Grid layout.
+-   Getting the `#cards` in the desktop design to align and position horizontally and vertically like in the design using CSS Grid layout.

 ### What I learned